annefcooke/game-project/README.md

 Comparing the 2 arrays and if correct, move to the next level, or game won if all levels completed.
 If incorrect, option to restart the game.

 #### *Levels*
 The game starts from a sequence of length 1.
 Each level thereafter, the computer generates a further random choice and adds it to the end of the array.
 Continues until a level of 5 currently whilst still developing/testing.
 This will continue to a level of 15 once live.
+Could potentially continue this indefinitely and introduce highscores/leaderboards.

+#### *Difficulties*
+Added difficulties of easy, medium and hard.
+The player can choose the difficulty.
+Increasing the difficulty increases the speed at which the sequence is displayed.
+It also results in higher scores.

 #### *Scoring*
-The scoring works so that after each complete level, the player earns points equivalent to their level number squared.
-The score is shown at all times and when the game ends, the player's final score is confirmed.
+The scoring works so that after each correct sequence, the player earns points depending on the difficulty and the level as follows:
+* **Easy** - points equivalent to the current level number
+* **Medium** - double points
+* **Hard** - triple points

+The score is shown at all times, the final score being confirmed when the game ends.

 #### *Instructions*
 Created a modal to display instructions.

 #### *Sound Effects*
 Still to add.

-#### *Difficulties*
-Planning to add different difficulties in terms of speed.
-Yet to explore.